MontrealAI/AGIJobsv1/docs/mainnet-deployment-simulation.md

 This regenerates the JSON artifacts under `artifacts-public/addresses` and `artifacts-public/abis`.
 Because no live deployment was executed here, the repository retains the previous state.
 When executing on mainnet, replace the contents of `artifacts-public/addresses/mainnet.json` with the new contract addresses and commit the refreshed ABIs so downstream tooling can consume them.
 The existing file reflects the last known deployment and serves as a baseline for comparison during the real rollout.【F:artifacts-public/addresses/mainnet.json†L1-L9】

-The export runner (`scripts/export-artifacts-runner.js`) spins up a local Hardhat node, replays migrations against it, then writes sanitized artifacts.
-Ensure the `NETWORK` environment variable is set to `mainnet` before invoking the script in production so the addresses file is stamped under the correct key.【F:scripts/export-artifacts-runner.js†L1-L77】
+The export runner (`scripts/export-artifacts-runner.js`) still spins up a local Hardhat node and replays migrations when pointed at development-style networks, but when `NETWORK=mainnet` (or another live target) it skips the replay entirely and simply exports addresses/ABIs from the existing Truffle build artifacts.
+Ensure the `NETWORK` environment variable is set to `mainnet` before invoking the script in production so the addresses file is stamped under the correct key without redeploying live contracts.【F:scripts/export-artifacts-runner.js†L1-L214】

 ## 4. Etherscan verification